anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 ### Number of deaths by weekday

-We can see that the deaths are more commmon on the weekends (Friday and Saturday).
-This doesn't come as a surprise since on the weekends there's more likely also alcohol involved.
-Too bad we don't have access on that kind of data to investigate it.
-On the contrary the amount of fatal accidents seems to be the lowest on Sundays.
+We can see that the deaths are more common on the weekends (Friday and Saturday).
+This doesn’t come as a surprise since on the weekends there’s more likely also alcohol involved.
+Too bad we don’t have access to that kind of data to investigate it.
+On the contrary, the amount of fatal accidents seems to be the lowest on Sundays.

 ``` r
 # Number of deaths by weekday